globien/globien.github.io/_posts/2020-09-10-new-corona-virus.md

 The superscript is not a portion of a word.
 It's just a hint.
 An Indo-European speaker call always ignore them safely.

+By the way, the expression for "pandemic" is: **gronde infekanze malindeo**.
+It's a little bit long, but as an IAL and for the sake of simpleness, Globien won't build too many words as that English.
+Also, an Indo-European speaker can easily recognize this phrase.